 He said all the usual home safety guidance applies, including care around portable heaters and candles, and not to leave these unattended.

 - Choose a safety-conscious caravan park and make sure there’s a fire warning system in place and you know the routine should there be a fire on site.
-There should be at least a five metre gap between you and your neighbours (3.5 metres at the corners) to prevent fires from spreading quickly.
+There should be a sufficient gap between caravans to prevent fires from spreading quickly.

 - Gas and electric safety: Make sure all your caravan’s gas and electric appliances are checked each year by a registered Gas Safe engineer and replace any appliances where necessary.
 If you’re hiring out your caravan you must keep a record of the gas safety check

 - When buying a second-hand static caravan, check the age of electric appliances such as fridge freezers and make sure they’re in good working order